 Understanding the Role of AI in Construction Safety

 Construction companies are now using Artificial Intelligence to examine a variety of what-if scenarios and contingency plans.
 The same pattern detection software that works seamlessly with scheduling gets positioned to anticipate common trends.
 Artificial Intelligence can deduce from there what might happen if a permit gets delayed or an incident occurs and run through multiple scenarios instantly.

 The nature of Artificial Intelligence technology additionally enables the detection of trends.
 It can analyze all the information accumulated over a period of time and draw reliable conclusions like repetitive risks or standard issues to notice problems.
 This forecasting activity can help ensure plans are in place to deal with unpredicted situations.

-The prime focus is on using the potential of Artificial Intelligence (AI) and Computer Vision (CV) to enhance the safety protocols in the construction business.
+The prime focus is on using the potential of of AI for construction safety to enhance the safety protocols in the construction business.
 But before we dive deep into the process, let us understand the meaning and real-life application of the above technologies.

 The term ‘AI’ is used to describe technologies capable of performing or augmenting tasks that traditionally had to be executed by humans, such as reasoning or problem-solving.
 These same tools are sometimes also called ‘cognitive.’

 1. Machine Learning: It is a subset of AI that uses statistical techniques to give computer systems the capability to ‘learn’ from data without being explicitly programmed.
 A machine becomes better at understanding and providing valuable insights as it gets exposed to more data.